tpolecat/doobie-tsql/EXAMPLE.md

 ### Quick Start

 This tutorial assumes you are familiar with **doobie** and know what to do once you have a `ConnectionIO`.
 The examples given here are simply constructions to demonstrate types and are never executed.

-To play along at home fetch the repo and then do `sbt docs/console`.
-There is currently no published artifact.
-We're using the same test database as the [**book of doobie**](http://tpolecat.github.io/doobie-0.2.3/00-index.html) so check that out if you need to set it up.
 We will use the same imports as with normal **doobie**, but we also import `tsql._`.

 ```scala
 import doobie.imports._, doobie.tsql._